Wow, it's been a long time since I've had time or energy to post an entry here!

 The first night went fairly well; Mr. C was also there so we could tag-team like we usually do for the bedtime routines.

-exactly the time the melt-downs began.
+The next night, we did things exactly the same way.
+Feed girls, bathe girls, settle girls in front of the tv on the "big comfy couch," and chat around them until dinner.
+Of course, dinner was ready at exactly the time the melt-downs began.
 So the nice, calm, grown-up dinner was traded for whiny, crying, clingy children and me deciding I needed to put them to bed and then come back to the table.
 Once I managed to get them into our room, Big Sis did really well and got right into her bed.
 Little Sis was marginally calm as long as I was holding her, but of course started screaming like her hair was on fire as soon as I tried to put her into the crib.
 I tried everything and then put her down, apologized to Big Sis for Little Sis' crying, promised I'd come back after dinner, and left.

-did need to eat dinner.
+Back downstairs, my parents were great, supportive, saying, just leave them for a few minutes, it's ok, you need to eat, I'll go up soon so you can finish dinner, etc. And I know they were right.
+Because I did need to eat dinner.
 I was hungry, tired and disappointed in how the evening had gone, and it was late, and Little Sis needs to be able to self-soothe, and fall asleep without me having to be there (which she could do perfectly as a baby, and now as a toddler she seems to have forgotten she ever fell asleep without sleeping on me!)...

 And still, I felt like the worst, smallest, meanest, coldest mother in the world.
 Eating my dinner, my favourite meal to have at my parents', listening to Little Sis cry and scream and wail, and I might as well have been eating cardboard with a sign around my neck that said "neglectful! shame!
 BAD mother!!"
 A no-win situation.
-And she
+And she did stop crying, eventually, what felt like hours later but was really before dessert, and in the morning she was as happy as a clam, with her usual sunny disposition (and love for me) intact.

 But it was just another situation, one of many, that we all encounter and that leave us feeling like we have to choose - are we going to be a "good mother" or are we going to stay sane?
 Why do we feel like they're mutually exclusive?